node-modules/common-boilerplate/README.md

   - `{{ test }}` will replace
   - `\{{ test }}` will skip
   - not support `{{ obj.test }}`
-  - unknown variable will left as what it is
+  - unknown variable will render as empty string

 Custom your render logic: